Glasser's master theorem

-In integral calculus, Glasser's master theorem explains how a certain broad class of substitutions can simplify certain integrals over the whole interval from $-\infty$ to $+\infty.$ It is applicable in cases where the integrals must be construed as Cauchy principal values, and a fortiori it is applicable when the integral converges absolutely.
+In integral calculus, Glasser's master theorem explains how a certain broad class of substitutions can simplify certain integrals over the whole real line from $-\infty$ to $+\infty.$ The integrals in question must be construed as Cauchy principal values, and a fortiori it is applicable when the integral converges absolutely.
 It is named after M. L. Glasser, who introduced it in 1983.